cloudflare/cloudflare-docs/content/d1/learning/querying-json.md

 D1 has built-in support for querying and parsing JSON data stored within a database.
 This enables you to:

-* Query paths within a stored JSON object - e.g. extracting the value of named key or array index directly, which is especially useful with larger JSON objects.
+* Query paths within a stored JSON object - for example, extracting the value of named key or array index directly, which is especially useful with larger JSON objects.
 * Insert and/or replace values within an object or array,
-* Expand the contents of a JSON object or array into multiple rows - e.g. for use as part of a `WHERE ...
+* Expand the contents of a JSON object or array into multiple rows - for example, for use as part of a `WHERE ...
 IN` predicate.

 One of the biggest benefits to parsing JSON within D1 directly is that it can directly reduce the number of round-trips (queries) to your database.
 It reduces the cases where you have to read a JSON object into your application (1), parse it, and then write it back (2).